kk-spartans/scholars-cup/05 - If At First You Fall, Try, Try Again/05 - Reviving dead brands—clever or dishonest/Sansui.md

 Made in 1947 in Tokyo, known for its high quality audio gear, mostly during the 1970s and '80s. it died because of Sony and Pioneer.
-In '90s, the brand was used on video equipment manufactured by other companies.
-Today, Sansui operates as a mass-market brand, primarily in India, under the ownership of Orion Electric.
+In '90s, it was used on video equipment made by other companies.

+It’s now a mass-market brand, mostly sells to India, under the ownership by Orion Electric.